-- 290.156 Firms have traditionally provided to their audit clients a range of non-assurance services that are consistent with their skills and expertise.
+- 290.154 Firms have traditionally provided to their audit clients a range of non-assurance services that are consistent with their skills and expertise.
 Providing non-assurance services may, however, create threats to the independence of the firm or members of the audit team.
-The threats created are most often self-review, self-interest and advocacy threats. - 290.157 New developments in business, the evolution of financial markets and changes in information technology make it impossible to draw up an all-inclusive list of non-assurance services that might be provided to an audit client.
-When specific guidance on a particular non-assurance service is not included in this section, the conceptual framework shall be applied when evaluating the particular circumstances. - 290.158 Before the firm accepts an engagement to provide a non-assurance service to an audit client, a determination shall be made as to whether providing such a service would create a threat to independence.
+The threats created are most often self-review, self-interest and advocacy threats. - 290.155 New developments in business, the evolution of financial markets and changes in information technology make it impossible to draw up an all-inclusive list of non-assurance services that might be provided to an audit client.
+When specific guidance on a particular non-assurance service is not included in this section, the conceptual framework shall be applied when evaluating the particular circumstances. - 290.156 Before the firm accepts an engagement to provide a non-assurance service to an audit client, a determination shall be made as to whether providing such a service would create a threat to independence.
 In evaluating the significance of any threat created by a particular non-assurance service, consideration shall be given to any threat that the audit team has reason to believe is created by providing other related non-assurance services.
-If a threat is created that cannot be reduced to an acceptable level by the application of safeguards, the non-assurance service shall not be provided. - 290.159 Providing certain non-assurance services to an audit client may create a threat to independence so significant that no safeguards could reduce the threat to an acceptable level.
-However, the inadvertent provision of such a service to a related entity, division or in respect of a discrete financial statement item of such a client will be deemed not to compromise independence if any threats have been reduced to an acceptable level by arrangements for that related entity, division or discrete financial statement item to be audited by another firm or when another firm re-performs the non-assurance service to the extent necessary to enable it to take responsibility for that service. - 290.160 A firm may provide non-assurance services that would otherwise be restricted under this section to the following related entities of the audit client:
+If a threat is created that cannot be reduced to an acceptable level by the application of safeguards, the non-assurance service shall not be provided. - 290.157 A firm may provide non-assurance services that would otherwise be restricted under this section to the following related entities of the audit client: - (a) An entity, which is not an audit client, that has direct or indirect control over the audit client;

-- (a) An entity, which is not an audit client, that has direct or indirect control over the audit client; - (b) An entity, which is not an audit client, with a direct financial interest in the client if that entity has significant influence over the client and the interest in the client is material to such entity; or - (c) An entity, which is not an audit client, that is under common control with the audit client, if it is reasonable to conclude that (a) the services do not create a selfreview threat because the results of the services will not be subject to audit procedures and (b) any threats that are created by the provision of such services are eliminated or reduced to an acceptable level by the application of safeguards.
+- (b) An entity, which is not an audit client, with a direct financial interest in the client if that entity has significant influence over the client and the interest in the client is material to such entity; or - (c) An entity, which is not an audit client, that is under common control with the audit client, if it is reasonable to conclude that (a) the services do not create a self-review threat because the results of the services will not be subject to audit procedures and (b) any threats that are created by the provision of such services are eliminated or reduced to an acceptable level by the application of safeguards.

-- 290.161 A non-assurance service provided to an audit client does not compromise the firm's independence when the client becomes a public interest entity if: - (a) The previous non-assurance service complies with the provisions of this section that relate to audit clients that are not public interest entities; - (b) Services that are not permitted under this section for audit clients that are public interest entities are terminated before or as soon as practicable after the client becomes a public interest entity; and - (c) The firm applies safeguards when necessary to eliminate or reduce to an acceptable level any threats to independence arising from the service.
+- 290.158 A non-assurance service provided to an audit client does not compromise the firm's independence when the client becomes a public interest entity if: - (a) The previous non-assurance service complies with the provisions of this section that relate to audit clients that are not public interest entities; - (b) Services that are not permitted under this section for audit clients that are public interest entities are terminated before or as soon as practicable after the client becomes a public interest entity; and - (c) The firm applies safeguards when necessary to eliminate or reduce to an acceptable level any threats to independence arising from the service.